-Guided Learning Hours 50 hours Qualification 100 hour Time --
+Guided Learning Hours 50 hours Total Qualification Time 100 hours

-Learning Outcomes; The Learner will: Assessment Criteria; The Learner can: 1.
-Create project documentation.
-1.1 Understand why the design, implementation and testing of a program should be supported by appropriate documentation 1.2 Create and complete a Project Control Object Definition Sheet 2.
-Implement a program that uses data capture and validation.
+Learning Outcomes; The Learner will: Assessment Criteria; The Learner can: Create project documentation.
+1.1 Understand why the design, implementation and testing of a program should be supported by appropriate documentation 1.2 Create and complete a Project Control Object Definition Sheet Implement a program that uses data capture and validation.
 2.1 Write a working program which accepts and stores user input2.2 Write a working program which validates user input and only accepts expected values 3.
 Implement a program that uses sequential programming with different data types.
-3.1 Write a working program that uses sequential programming3.2 Write a working program which makes use of at least two different data types 4.
-Implement a program that uses iteration and selection constructs.
+3.1 Write a working program that uses sequential programming3.2 Write a working program which makes use of at least two different data types Implement a program that uses iteration and selection constructs.
 4.1 Write a working program that uses a for loop construct.
 4.2 Write a working program that uses an if - else construct 4.3 Identify and document appropriate testing of loops and selection statements 5.
 Implement a program that uses file i/o.
-5.1 Write code that demonstrates how to output data to an external file.
-5.2 Write code that demonstrates how to read in and store data from an external file.
-5.3 Identify and document appropriate testing of file input/output 6.
+5.1 Write code that demonstrates how to output data to an external file.5.2 Write code that demonstrates how to read in and store data from an external file.5.3 Identify and document appropriate testing of file input/output 6.
 Implement a program that uses arrays 6.1 Write code that demonstrates how to declare an array6.2 Write code that demonstrates how to manipulate an array6.3 Write code that demonstrates how to sort an array6.4 Identify and document appropriate testing of arrays

-Syllabus Content

-Торіс Course coverage

-Introduction to the IDE, VB Introduction to Visual Studio Community 2015 IDE

-Properties and creating a GUI Introduction to GUI objects and properties

-Introduction to creating a GUI

-Learning Outcome: 2

-Introduction to data types and Introduction to programming

-sequential programming Introduction to objects

-Introduction to variables
+Syllabus Content Topic Course coverage Introduction to the IDE, VB Properties and creating a GUI Introduction to Visual Studio Community 2015 IDE Introduction to GUI objects and properties Introduction to creating a GUI Learning Outcome: 2 Introduction to data types and sequential programming Introduction to programming Introduction to objects Introduction to variables Assignment statements Introduction to data types Arithmetic operations Learning Outcome: 3 Introduction to the programming construct of iteration and fixed loops Introduction to iteration Flow of execution For loop structure Variables and loops Nested loops Learning Outcome: 4 Introduction to the programming construct of selection If statement structure Comparison operators If-Else structure If - Else - If structure Compound conditionals Switch statements Learning Outcomes: 2, 4 Introduction to conditional loops and data validation Importance of data validation Checking for specific values Checking for a range of values String comparisons While loop structure Logical comparisons Multiple conditions Do - While loops Learning Outcomes: 2, 4

+· Project Definition and Design Specification, design, implementation, test cycle Project Brief to Specification Object Definition Sheets Debugging and testing Learning Outcome: 1 Case Study: Creating a GUI program that uses sequence, selection and iteration Consolidation of learning from topics 1 - 6 Student mid-course assignment Learning Outcomes: 1, 2, 3, 4 Introduction to Arrays Benefits of arrays Declaring arrays Initialising and filling arrays Accessing and changing values in arrays Manipulating arrays using for loops Sorting arrays Learning Outcomes: 4, 6 Introduction to Methods Different method types in VB (Subs and Functions) and scope Parameter passing Return statements Method overloading Learning Outcomes: 2, 3, 4, 5, 6 Introduction to File I/O Files and data storage Writing to files Reading from files Exception handling for file I/O Learning Outcome: 5 Case Study: Creating a GUI program that uses arrays, procedures and file I/O Consolidation of learning from topics 1 - 10 Student end of course exam Learning Outcomes: 1, 2, 3, 4, 5, 6

+Assessment Type

-Assignment statements
+Global Assignment (100%)

-Introduction to data types

-Arithmetic operations

-Learning Outcome: 3

-Introduction to the programming Introduction to iteration

-construct of iteration and fixed Flow of execution

-For loop structure

-Variables and loops

-Nested loops

-Learning Outcome: 4

-Introduction to the programming construct of selection If statement structure

-Comparison operators

-If-Else structure

-If - Else - If structure

-Compound conditionals

-Switch statements

-Learning Outcomes: 2, 4

-Introduction to conditional loops Importance of data validation

-and data validation Checking for specific values

-Checking for a range of values

-String comparisons

-While loop structure

-Logical comparisons

-Multiple conditions

-Do - While loops

-Learning Outcomes: 2, 4

-Project Definition and Design Specification, design, implementation, test cycle Project Brief to Specification Object Definition Sheets Debugging and testing

-Learning Outcome: 1

-Case Study: Creating a GUI Consolidation of learning from topics 1 - 6

-selection and iteration Student mid-course assignment

-Learning Outcomes: 1, 2, 3, 4

-Introduction to Arrays Benefits of arrays

-Declaring arrays

-Initialising and filling arrays

-Accessing and changing values in arrays

-Manipulating arrays using for loops

-Sorting arrays

-Learning Outcomes: 4, 6

-Introduction to Methods Different method types in VB (Subs and Functions) and scope

-Parameter passing

-Return statements

-Method overloading

-Learning Outcomes: 2, 3, 4, 5, 6

-Introduction to File I/O Files and data storage

-Writing to files

-Reading from files

-Exception handling for file I/O

-Learning Outcome: 5

-Case Study: Creating a GUI Consolidation of learning from topics 1 - 10

-program that uses arrays, Student end of course exam

-Learning Outcomes: 1, 2, 3, 4, 5, 6

-Assessment Type Global Assignment (100%) See also Section 3 above
+See also Section 3 above